 And while Carter went back on the road, with then-girlfriend Madison Parker in tow, it doesn't feel as if life has been the same for the singer since.

 He has said that working out and therapy—"talking about stuff and not being afraid to be real with yourself"—helped him cope with his chronic anxiety.
-But he also told ET last year that, despite the sojourn to rehab, he still smoked weed and drank wine.
+But he also told ET in 2016 that, despite the sojourn to rehab, he still smoked weed and drank wine.
 He said, "I'm not going to abuse things.
 It's just how I'm gonna do my life."

 Afterward Aaron lamented that he was targeted by the cops because he was a celebrity.
 He's said to have been cooperative with authorities and he was released from custody after posting bail.
 A rep for the artist said that Carter was a longtime card-carrying medical marijuana user to treat his anxiety and that evidence would prove he didn't commit any crime.

 Before he went back onstage a couple nights later, Carter tweeted, "I will NOT continue to tolerate such lies about me regarding drug use with alleged meth, heroine, crack - it's not funny!
 This body shaming must end now!
 It's amazing how many of you who can hide behind your screens and type it, but wouldn't say it to my face," the singer tweeted.
 "Ending this with the fact that there are so many bullies out there and this male body shaming must continue to be addressed."